 -are system impacted by incarceration

 - Intake Meeting - we will contact you to schedule a time to meet

 - Needs Assessment - identify your needs together with Project Change staff

 - Project Change Club - be part of a community that includes leadership and mentoring opportunities

 In honor of her beloved husband, Tom, Sandy Mohr has generously established the Thomas C. Mohr Memorial Scholarship to support students throughout the San Mateo County Community College District who have overcome significant obstacles to achieve their educational goals, particularly those in the Guardian Scholars and Project Change programs.

-You will find more information on applying for SMCCD Foundation Scholarships including the Thomas C. Mohr Memorial Scholarship, on the Skyline College Scholarships page.
+You will find more information on applying for SMCCC Foundation Scholarships including the Thomas C. Mohr Memorial Scholarship, on the Skyline College Scholarships page.